Dyson Zone: your questions answered about the crazy air-purifying headphones

 Is the Dyson Zone real?

 Yes!
 The Dyson Zone is very real, despite looking like a device from a dystopian Sci-Fi movie.
 The company officially announced the air-purifying headphones on 30 March 2022.
-Since then, we’ve headed down to Dyson to take a look at the Zone in-person.
+Despite the unfortunate timing of the announcement, it wasn’t an April Fool’s joke.
+Since then, we’ve headed to Dyson’s London offices to take a look at the Zone in-person, worn it a couple of times at other Dyson events and finally in April-May 2023, had it in for review – here’s our full Dyson Zone review.

-What is it supposed to do?
+What does it do?

 How does the Dyson Zone work?

-In each ear cup, you’ll find a mini Dyson motor that uses a compressor to draw in air through dual-layer filters.
+In each ear cup, you’ll find a mini Dyson motor that uses a 9,750 rpm compressor to draw in air through dual-layer filters.
 It then projects two streams of the newly purified air to your nose and mouth.
 This air gets channelled through the visor, designed to stop the purified air being diluted by normal air, and to stop your glasses fogging up.
 The visor actually sits a few centimetres away from your mouth, so there won’t be any skin to Zone contact around your mouth.

 With the companion app, you’ll also see how the Zone is working.
 It’ll give you the sensors’ real-time data of air pollution levels, and stats on when it’s been working the hardest.
 It seems the idea here is that you’ll be able to see when you actually need to wear the visor and switch it on, so you’re not wasting the battery purifying already clean(er) air.